jerry08/AnimeDl/README.md

 # AnimeDl
 AnimeDl scrapes animes from sites.

+## Sites available currently
+* GogoAnime
+* Twistmoe
-Sites available currently: GogoAnime, Twistmoe.
-More will be added soon!
+* More will be added soon (for backups)

 ## Example 1: Non-Async Method
 Here is an example of using animedl